Cancel Maid's Work Permit and End Contract

-The standard duration of foreign domestic worker employment contracts is two years in Singapore.
+The standard duration of foreign domestic worker employment contracts is 2 years in Singapore.
 However, unforeseen circumstances (such as the employer no longer meeting the Ministry of Manpower’s eligibility requirements) can lead to either party having to cancel the work agreement early.

 In some cases, this happens when employers and domestic helpers discover that they are not a good fit for one another – which may be the result of a poor interview and hiring process.